Abimelech (Judges): First Battle of Shechem

-Gaal and his brothers arrive at Shechem only to plot a coup against Abimelech with the help of the men of Shechem.
-Before Gaal could begin his plot, Zebul – who is the governor of Shechem and an officer of Abimelech – heard Gaal's plan and was deeply angered.
+Gaal and his brothers arrived at Shechem only to plot a coup against Abimelech with the help of the men of Shechem.
+Before Gaal could begin his plot, Zebul – who was the governor of Shechem and an officer of Abimelech – heard Gaal's plan and was deeply angered.
 Zebul then sent messengers to inform Abimelech of Gaal's plot.
 Abimelech planned to ambush Gaal and his followers in front of the city gates through the night towards the morning.
-He divides his followers by four companies to hide and wait near Shechem.
-The ambush begins as soon as Gaal stands in front of the gates and fails to respond because of the uncertainty of an actual ambush approaching.
-Zebul taunts Gaal into fighting Abimelech.
-Gaal soon fights Abimelech during the battle but fails and is forced to flee with his forces.
-Zebul chases Gaal out of Shechem while Abimelech proceeded to Arumah.
+He divided his followers by four companies to hide and wait near Shechem.
+The ambush began as soon as Gaal standed in front of the gates and failed to respond because of the uncertainty of an actual ambush approaching.
+Zebul taunted Gaal into fighting Abimelech.
+Gaal soon fought Abimelech during the battle but failed and was forced to flee with his forces.
+Zebul chased Gaal out of Shechem while Abimelech proceeded to Arumah.